-Patients/residents will not be able to purchase cigarettes; it will be necessary for you to bring what you will consume during your stay.
+Residents will not be able to purchase cigarettes; it will be necessary for you to bring what you will consume during your stay.
 Smokeless tobacco, cigars, rolling tobacco, or pipes are not permitted at Sierra Tucson.
 E-Cigarettes are allowed and the same guidelines as cigarettes apply.
 Any E-Cigarette supplies must be in new and unopened containers.

 Telephone and Mail

-In order to ensure a therapeutic milieu, patients are encouraged to make phone calls only after the first 3 days of treatment, unless otherwise indicated by a medical provider’s order.
-Upon admission, patients are allowed to call (under nursing supervision) a significant other person to advise of their safe arrival.
+In order to ensure a therapeutic milieu, residents are encouraged to make phone calls only after the first 3 days of treatment, unless otherwise indicated by a medical provider’s order.
+Upon admission, residents are allowed to call (under nursing supervision) a significant other person to advise of their safe arrival.
 Telephones in the lodges are activated during certain hours each day.
 Phone cards are available for purchase in the bookstore.

 Mail may be sent to the following address:

 39580 S. Lago del Oro Parkway

 No mail order packages will be delivered to residents while they are in treatment unless authorized by their unit therapist.